ivanlrodr/jira-utils/README.md

 # jira-utils
-Collection of python scripts to generate some reports from Jira.
+Collection of python scripts to generate different reports per project using data from Jira, Github and Sonarcloud.

 ## Prerequisites
 * Python 3: https://www.python.org/downloads/